Mite: Internal

 Mite digestive systems have salivary glands that open into the preoral space rather than the foregut.
 Most species carry two to six pairs of salivary glands that empty at various points into the subcheliceral space.
 A few mite species lack an anus: they do not defecate during their short lives.
-The circulatory system consists of a network of sinuses and most mites lacks a heart, movement of fluid being driven by the contraction of body muscles.
-But ticks, and some of the larger species of mites, have a dorsal, longitudinal heart.
-Gas exchange is carried out across the body surface, but many species additionally have between one and four pairs of tracheae, the spiracles being located in the front half of the body.
+The circulatory system consists of a network of sinuses and most mites lack a heart, with movement of fluid being driven by the contraction of body muscles.
+Ticks, and some of the larger species of mites, have a dorsal, longitudinal heart.
+Gas exchange is carried out across the body surface, but many species additionally have between one and four pairs of tracheae.
 The excretory system includes a nephridium and one or two pairs of Malpighian tubules.
 Several families of mites, such as Tetranychidae, Eriophyidae, Camerobiidae, Cunaxidae, Trombidiidae, Trombiculidae, Erythraeidae and Bdellidae have silk glands used to produce silk for various purposes.
 Additionally, water mites (Hydrachnidia) produce long thin threads that may be silk.

 Reproduction and life cycle

 The sexes are separate in mites; males have a pair of testes in the mid-region of the body, each connected to the gonopore by a vas deferens, and in some species there is a chitinous penis; females have a single ovary connected to the gonopore by an oviduct, as well as a seminal receptacle for the storage of sperm.
 In most mites, sperm is transferred to the female indirectly; the male either deposits a spermatophore on a surface from which it is picked up by the female, or he uses his chelicerae or third pair of legs to insert it into the female's gonopore.
 In some of the Acariformes, insemination is direct using the male's penis.
 The spermatophora in all mites are aflagellate.

 The eggs are laid in the substrate, or wherever the mite happens to live.
-They take up to six weeks to hatch, according to species, with the next stage being the six-legged larvae.
-After three moults, the larvae become nymphs, with eight legs, and after a further three moults, they become adults.
+They take up to six weeks to hatch, according to species, then may pass through up to six instars: prelarva, larva, protonymph, deutonymph, tritonymph, and adult.
+These developmental stages may look different or may be omitted depending on the mite group.
+All mites have an adult stage.
 Longevity varies between species, but the lifespan of mites is short compared to many other arachnids.